typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 ## Takeaway:

 As an engineer with no funding and a hobby interest, you can make real innovations to deep-rooted industries.

-Newer technologies that haven't percolated beyond the tech world can be really powerful.
+Software is [eating the world](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), but its spread beyond Silicon Valley can be slow.
+People should actively seek to take advantage of newer technologies that haven't percolated beyond the tech world yet.